 - Any Rotarian in good standing with the home Rotary club!
 San Francisco Fleet currently has members from more than 31 Rotary Clubs in more than 3 Districts.
 Many SF Fleet members are also active members of Yacht Clubs where they cruise, race, socialize and lead.
 IYFR-SF members are the bridge between the world of Rotary and the Yachting Community.
 IYFR-SF members who also have memberships at Yacht Clubs often participate in creating Cruise-In Events to their Yacht Club or a reciprocal Yacht Club and invite fellow IYFR-SF members and their friends.

 - Do I need to own a sailboat, powerboat, tall ship or mega yacht to join IYFR?
 NO. In fact, in IYFR-SF there is a mix of owners, captains, executive directors crew and those who just love all things to do with the Yachting and Tall ship lifestyle.
 Rotary already has an active screening process, selecting the best and brightest from all vocations as members.
 The IYFR-SF is part of an International Fellowship of over 3,300 Rotary members in 37 countries.
 And San Francisco Fleet is one of 109 Active Fleets in IYFR.
 Any Rotarian can join the IYFR.

 - Do I need a boat?
 NO!
 Many IYFRians are new to the yacht world or between boats.
-They still enjoy the fellowship we offer.
+They still enjoy the fellowship we offer at miracle movers.
 Members who do have boats are often looking for crew and when that crew is a fellow Rotarian, an initial bond is already established.
 Also, it is perfectly acceptable to be a land cruiser at an IYFR-SF Event and attend the dinners hosted at various yacht clubs.
 It is fun to hear the tales of those who were out racing, cruising or boating that day over a drink and a meal.